Summer Reading

-Though your summer may be action-packed, “down-time” can easily turn into screen-time if you don’t make other plans.
+Though your summer may be action-packed, “downtime” can easily turn into screen time if you don’t make other plans.
 We put the question to Lexercise therapists: what books would you recommend for summer reading?
 Here we offer their list of suggestions, along with a link where you’ll find more information on each book.
 (Please note that age recommendations are approximate.
-Some books may be available in audio format.)
+Some books may also be available in audio format.)

-Books for kids (and, in some cases, the adults who read to them):
+Book ideas for kids’ summer reading (and, in some cases, the adults who read to them):

 The Alphabet War: A Story About Dyslexia by Diane Burton Robb